 There are many potential dangers inherent in diving in an overhead environment, such as silt, disorientation, loss of light, and no direct access to the surface in an emergency.
 Unfortunately we can't always take guests to the Kastom Shark Cave if they are doing a single day of diving.

 We have a policy of taking only experienced divers to the Kastom Shark Cave.
-We require divers to have logged a minimum of 50 dives plus an Advanced certification (including proof of diving deep and overhead/cave/cavern/wreck penetration or technical diving).
+We require divers to have logged a minimum of 100 dives plus an Advanced certification (including proof of diving deep and overhead/cave/cavern/wreck penetration or technical diving).
 Prior to diving the Kastom Shark Cave we will evaluate guest readiness on a check-out dive inside the engine room of the Kashi Maru (surcharge applies).
 Please bring your dive logbook and relevant certifications.
 GROUP BOOKINGS - PLEASE NOTE WE TAKE NO MORE THAN 6 DIVERS THROUGH THE CAVE AT A TIME

 A 25 minute boat ride from Munda, this island is ringed by sheer drop offs of over 500 metres into the blue waters of Blanche Channel.
 The point can attract big schools of fish, turtles, and passing pelagics.
 Naturally, the resident sharks (Blacktips, Whitetips, Greys and - deeper down - Silvertips) patrol to keep an eye on their ‘larder’.
 Turn your back on the passing parade and you’ll see masses of barrel sponges, beautiful soft corals and fans, populated by an array of colourful and hard-to-find critters such as nudibranches, molluscs and crustaceans.
 Keep an eye out on the blue water though, as migrating Hammerheads can pass by!